So I watched a very appropriate film for my philosophical situation as of late, one that asks the same, typical

 never delves much into his character, despite what one of the producers described as "a multi-layered man," and Carrie

-good acting job I guess, but mostly because she played herself: a well-educated 25 year old, not a doe-eyed teen.
+did a good acting job I guess, but mostly because she played herself: a well-educated 25 year old, not a doe-eyed teen.

 He wines and dines her classical music and art fetish with orchestral concerts and pre-Raphaelite painting auctions